 Jerry Ramiza's practice emphasizes real estate transactional, land use, and public/private partnership development matters.

-Richard Reynolds practices mainly in the areas of bankruptcy law, transactional real estate and lending law, business litigation, and real estate litigation on behalf of clients throughout California.
+Richard Reynolds practices mainly in the areas of bankruptcy law, transactional real estate, lending law, business litigation, and real estate litigation on behalf of clients throughout California.

 Ms. Richman is a partner with Burke who has focused her legal practice on the representation of cities and redevelopment agencies.
 Ms. Richman is the City Attorney for the City of Rosemead and Assistant City Attorney for the Cities of Alhambra and Santa Clarita.

-Ms. Shea is an experienced civil litigator and her practice includes the areas of bad faith insurance law, Employee Retirement Income Security Act ("ERISA") litigation, employment law, construction defect, and business litigation.
+Ms. Shea is an experienced civil litigator and her practice includes the areas of life, health and disability insurance, bad faith insurance law, Employee Retirement Income Security Act ("ERISA") litigation, employment law, construction defect, and business litigation.

-Kevin represents cities and other local agencies regarding a wide range of public law matters, including taxes and assessments, land use and planning, CEQA and environmental law, eminent domain, contracting, public records, elections, tort claims, and due process, takings and other issues of constitutional law.
+Kevin represents cities and other local agencies regarding a wide range of public law matters, including land use and planning, CEQA and environmental law, open meeting and public records, taxes and assessments, eminent domain, contracting, elections, tort claims, due process, takings and other issues of constitutional law.

 Mr. Silvey participates in and helps conduct public meetings, reviews and negotiates contracts, including funding contracts with organizations such as the MTA and Caltrans, monitors DBE Programs, and oversees environmental work and permitting activities.